EU Code Week thrives thanks to a vast, international community of volunteers. In this page you can meet the members that are active in your country.

 Current State: Code Week Leader on behalf of Ministry of Education of Turkey, Experinece: Computer Education and Instructor Design, PhD Student at Hacettepe University, Turkey.
 Computer Science (ICT) Teacher, Head Teacher Trainer on behalf of MoNE.
 Online Learning Designer.
 Online Event Manager and Coordinator.
 Computer Science and Coding Curriculum Development Team Member in Turkey.
 Previous work experience: eTwinning Turkey National Support Servis Member (2015-2018), FCL Ambassadors(2016-2018), iTEC Project Technical Coordinator (Completed in 2014).

-I'm Buket GÜLNAR.
-I graduated from Ankara University Computer Education and Instructional Technologies Teaching Department in 2013.
-I am study my master's degree at Hacettepe University.
-Since 2020, I have been working as a digital content developer at the General Directorate of Innovation and Educational Technologies Ministry of National Education.
+I am Buket GÜLNAR.
+I graduated from Ankara University, Department of Computer and Instructional Technology Teaching in 2013.
+I did my master's degree at Hacettepe University.
+Since 2016, I have been working as a teacher at the Ministry of National Education.

 Hello, I’m Elife YEŞİLYURT.
 I’m graduated from Karadeniz Tecnical University , Department of Chemistry in 1994.
 I have been working as a teacher at the Ministry of National Education since 1994.